Poetry film: History

 This genre of film was first explored in the 1920s by Impressionists Germaine Dulac, Louis Delluc, Man Ray, Hans Richter, and others.
 In the mid-1960s and early 1970s this genre was further explored by the Beat Generation poets Lawrence Ferlinghetti, Allen Ginsberg, and Herman Berlandt, and developed into a festival held annually at the Fort Mason Center in California.

 Poetry film is characterized by its nonlinear narrative style of editing, and flow of images and spoken words (stream of consciousness), although linear narration and editing have been used to good effect in the creation of some poetry films (see Narrative).
 Generally, poetry film is created as a noncommercial production, but some attempts have been made to produce commercial films.
 Some poetry films have been used as instructional aids in classes to illustrate concepts such as allusion, simile, and metaphor.

 In 1981, a group in Tennessee experimented with fusing spoken word, images, and sound into what was called "poetry videos".
-The concept was to create poetry videos, similar to music videos which were gaining popularity at the time, making poetry more acceptable as a commercial product.
+The concept was to create poetry videos, similar to music videos which were gaining popularity at the time, making poetry more accessible as a commercial product.

+In the final decades of the 20th century, one notable promoter of poetry film was the long-running Annual Poetry Film Festival held at Fort Mason arts complex in San Francisco.
+For two decades, ending around the dawn of the 21st century, this festival gathered poetry films from around the world and made available for purchase a videotape, promoted to the public and to poetry organizations, of each year's winners of the festival.

 One of the most famous poetry films ever produced was aired on the Smothers Brothers Show in 1968.
 The film was by Lawrence Ferlinghetti and was titled the "Assassination Raga".
 The film fused images of death, slow sitar, and Ferlinghetti's spoken word poem about the assassination of the Kennedys.